TuwaIO/pulsar-core/packages/pulsar-core/README.md

 The `createPulsarStore` function returns a Zustand store with the following state and actions:

 #### State
--   `transactions: Transaction[]`: An array of all tracked transactions.
--   `trackedTxs: TrackedTx[]`: A map of currently tracked transactions with their real-time status.
--   `isInitialized: boolean`: A flag indicating if the store has been initialized.
+-   `transactionsPool: Record<string, T>`: The primary state object.
+A map of all tracked transactions, where the key is the transaction's unique `txKey`.
+-   `initialTx?: InitialTransaction`: Holds the state of a transaction that is currently being initiated (e.g., waiting for a user's signature) but is not yet on-chain.
+-   `lastAddedTxKey?: string`: The `txKey` of the most recently added transaction, useful for quick access.

 #### Actions
--   `track(args)`: The primary function to start tracking a new transaction.
+-   `handleTransaction(params)`: The primary, all-in-one function for initiating, sending, and tracking a new transaction.
--   `initializeTransactionsPool(args)`: An async function to re-initialize the store and resume tracking pending transactions from storage.
+-   `initializeTransactionsPool()`: An async function to re-initialize trackers for any pending transactions stored from a previous session.
+Crucial for resuming tracking after a page reload.
+-   `addTxToPool({ tx })`: Adds a new transaction directly to the tracking pool.
+-   `updateTxParams(fields)`: Updates one or more properties of an existing transaction in the pool.
+-   `removeTxFromPool(txKey)`: Removes a transaction from the pool by its key.
+-   `closeTxTrackedModal(txKey?)`: Closes the tracking modal for a specific transaction and clears the `initialTx` state.

 ## ✨ How it Connects to the Ecosystem